xmatters/xm-labs-oracle-cloud-control/README.md

 * [xm-sitescope-trigger.json](xm-sitescope-trigger.json) - This is the update set that will provide the customizations required.

 # How it works
-SiteScope uses templates when generating alert messages and reports.
-In most cases, you select the template you want to use in the Alert page when you create an alert.
-You can customize the existing templates or create your own by making a copy of an existing template.
-You customize the alert templates by adding or removing text, by adding property variables (as listed in the Properties Available in Alerts, Templates, and Events), or changing the order of text or property variables that are included in the template.
+Incident Rules are configured from within Oracle Cloud Control to execute upon certain criteria.
+With the xMatters connector configured, the Incident Rules can be configured to execute a web service call to xMatters to create an Event for the associated Incident in Oracle Cloud Control.

 # Installation

-## Oracle Enterprise Manager Cloud Control
+## Configuring the xMatters Connecter in Oracle Cloud Control
-The following steps are to be performed in Oracle Cloud Control
+The following steps detail the process to configure the xMatters connector in Oracle Cloud Control

 ### Step 1: Extract Schema Files